MMike17/ArtOfRally_BetterDamage/Readme.md

 ### Overheat

 - **enableOverheatDamage** : will enable the overheat damages to the engine and turbo (if the car has one).
 Thus will display all other settings in the category.
+- **overheatEngineDamageMult** : is a multiplier for raw engine damage.
+- **overheatTurboDamageMult** : is a multiplier for raw turbo damage.
 - **overheatRPMThresholdPercent** : is the engine RPM percent threshold above which the engine will enter overheat status.
 - **overheatRPMBalancePercent** : is the engine RPM percent threshold under which the engine will cool down the most efficiently.
 - **overheatSpeedMult** : is a multiplier for the speed at which the engine reaches the state of overheating.
 - **overheatCooldownSpeedMult** : is a multiplier for the speed at which the engine can cool down.
-- **overheatTurboDamageMult** : is a multiplier for raw turbo damage.

-### Gearbox
+### transmission

-- **enableGearboxDamage** : will enable damages on the gearbox when switching gears.
+- **enabletransmissionDamage** : will enable damages on the transmission when switching gears.
+- **gearboxDamageMult** : is a multiplier for raw transmission damage.
-- **reverseSpeedThreshold** : will change the minimum speed at which switching to reverse will damage the gearbox and affect how much damage you take (lower speed = higher damage).
+- **reverseSpeedThreshold** : will change the minimum speed at which switching to reverse will damage the transmission and affect how much damage you take (lower speed = higher damage).

 ### Debug